-If you applied changes in the Web Configurator, these were saved automatically and do not change when you reboot.
-If you made changes in the CLI, however, you have to use the write command to save the configuration before you reboot.
-Otherwise, the changes are lost when you reboot.
+If you made changes in the Web Configurator, they were saved when you click Apply.
+They do not change when you reboot the Zyxel Device.

+If you made changes in the CLI, you have to use the write command to save the configuration.
+They do not change when you reboot the Zyxel Device.